miguel76/know-flow/README.md

 });
 ```

-Create a task to list the students of a person (e.g., a philosopher):
+Create a flow to list the students of a person (e.g., a philosopher):

 ```ts
 let getStudentsInfo = tb.forEach('wdt:P1066').next(getPersonInfo);
 ```

-Define tasks that add some input data:
+Define flows that add some input data:

 ```ts
 let hegel = tb.input('wd:Q9235');